 You can spot soap scum a mile away, but what is it really?
 Well, not only is it residue from (you guessed it) soap, but most soap scum also contains hard water deposits, shampoo, and body wash and even body oils.
 When these all combine, what you get is a super gross, super sticky layer that’s pretty tough to remove.
 And, unfortunately, it’s even harder to remove from glass.

 Hard water, on the other hand, is the deposit of minerals that are left once the water dries and evaporates.
 Depending on where you live (and whether or not you have a water softener), you may have more or fewer minerals in your water than others.
 These minerals are especially noticeable on glass – and can drive you absolutely insane trying to dissolve!

 If you’ve tried a dozen a cleaners only to be frustrated that nothing works, we’ve got a few tips.
 The following “home remedies” can help you in your journey to a cleaner bathroom:

 - Magic Eraser: These inexpensive little sponges can really help wipe discoloration from glass and tile surfaces.
 Use them after general cleaning to help remove colored deposits.

 - White vinegar: It may not smell great, but white vinegar can help dissolve hard water deposits.
-Combine with equal parts water and spray on glass.
+Combine with equal parts of water and spray on glass.
 Let the solution sit for an hour or so, then scrub away.

 - Bar Keeper’s Friend: This all-purpose cleaner really can be a miracle worker in the bathroom.
-Just make sure you limit it to your non-glass surfaces, as the cleaner can be too abrasive on glass.
+Just make sure you limit it to your non-glass surfaces, as the cleaner can be too abrasive on the glass.

 - Professional help: When all else fails, call the professionals.
 Hiring a cleaning service even a few times a year can help you keep “on top” of soap scum and hard water before they become an even bigger (and more daunting) challenge.